 This article covers some of the most important tips that could apply to married couples regarding estate planning.

 That way, you know for certain what is fair regarding the distribution of your assets and other legal matters that’ll be covered in your estate plan.

-The marital deduction is an essential concept to discuss, and it may be best to consider a California estate planning attorney.
+The marital deduction is an essential concept to discuss, and it may be best to consider an estate planning attorney.